magento/architecture/design-documents/graph-ql/storefront-api.md

 ```
 As a drawback we can receive not expected data.
 Currently this feature is not supported in Magento.

+#### Aggregation

+We agreed with the following:
+1. Aggregations must be passed from outside in order to be retrieved
+1. In case of empty list is provided no aggregations is returned
+1. To simplify interface we are going to return all possible aggragation if **null** is provided

 #### API details